 How much influence do C-suite executives have?

-In our State of Product Marketing report, we asked 600+ product marketers how much influence they feel like they have in their company and the average came in at 6.9/10.
+In our State of Product Marketing report, we asked 600+ product marketers how much influence they feel they have in their company and the average came in at 6.9/10.

 Once again, we went for a like-for-like comparison and put a similar question to the C-suite: On a scale of 0 to 10, how much influence would you say the product marketing function has at your company?
 And overall, the response was slightly better: 7.6.